+ture.

-3.2.4 The user interface
+7.4 The user interface

 After explaining the state model the User Interface (UI) shall be explained.
 The interface is implemented in components which are modeled in a shallow hierarchy.
 They represent and update the application state.
-In listing 4 the resulting web page is shown.
+In listing 23 the resulting web page is shown.
 The labeled regions correspond to the components.
-Their behavior will
+Their behavior will be explained in the

-Figure 4: The user interface for the algorithm comparison. (not final)
+Figure 23: The user interface for the algorithm comparison. (not final)